 While the subject of this button is arguably Richard Nixon and not Lady Bird Johnson, she’s certainly the butt of the joke.
 In fact, poor Lady Bird was the subject of more than on version of the same gag in 1968– versions of this button are available for other candidates, but, since neither George Wallace nor Barry Goldwater got the nomination, perhaps the joke is really on them.

-With her Pearl Pendant and carefully coiffed hair, this photo of Pat Nixon that appears on these buttons is the perfect counterpart to her husband’s conservative image.
+This photo of Pat Nixon that appears on these buttons is the perfect counterpart to her husband’s conservative image.
 For her own part, Pat Nixon was nicknamed “Madam Ambassador,” and was the most well-traveled First Lady in history, a record she held until the 1990s.

 Better Ford was an outspoken First Lady, fully appreciating the power that came along with the position.
 She was criticized for speaking openly about controversial issues including abortion, drug use and women’s rights.
 Some conservatives called her “No Lady,” but the public didn’t seem to mind– her national approval ratings reached as high as 76%.
 Betty Ford was also known to proclaim her views with buttons which, of course, we appreciate as well.